At least 1 dead after 14 people shot at a Houston family party, police say

 News video from the shooting scene showed officers outside the home, where folding chairs and tables had been set up beneath a carport and a party tent outside.
 At least two tables had been overturned.
 Others had bottles of water and slices of cake on them.

-- North GA man charged with capital murder after man who was shot crashes into home

 The Houston Fire Department responded and began treating victims in the parking lot of a nearby restaurant.
-At least one person was confirmed dead, Cantu said, and multiple people were in critical condition and in surgery.
+At least one person was confirmed dead, Cantu said, and multiple people among the 13 wounded were in critical condition and in surgery.
 She said said some victims transported themselves to area hospitals.

 “It’s still very complicated," Cantu told reporters.
 "It was chaotic from the get-go.”

-Police detained multiple people but were not immediately certain if they had the shooting suspect in custody as the investigation continued Sunday morning, Cantu said.
+Police detained multiple people but were not immediately certain if they had the shooting suspect in custody as the investigation continued Sunday, Cantu said.

+Police spokesperson Jody Silva said Sunday that no arrests had been reported nearly 12 hours after the shootings.